nsmofficial/Twilio-AI-Call-Router/README.md

 ## Project Overview

-Alright, so this thing is basically a dashboard to simulate an AI-powered call center IVR.
-The main idea is to let you test how an AI would handle the initial part of a call – you know, grabbing the caller's name and age, and then figuring out if that info is good enough to pass them to a human.
+Alright, so this thing is basically a dashboard I whipped up to simulate an AI-powered call center IVR.
+The main idea was for me to test how an AI would handle the initial part of a call – you know, grabbing the caller's name and age, and then figuring out if that info is good enough to pass them to a human.

-We're using Next.js for the frontend, mostly because it's quick to get stuff up and running, and server components are pretty neat for this kind of dashboard.
-For the UI, it's all ShadCN components with Tailwind CSS, so it looks decent without a ton of custom styling work.
+I used Next.js for the frontend, mostly because it's quick to get stuff up and running, and server components are pretty neat for this kind of dashboard.
+For the UI, it's all ShadCN components with Tailwind CSS, so it looks decent without a ton of custom styling work on my part.

 The AI smarts?
 That's Genkit.
-We've got a couple of flows set up: one to pull out info like name and age from whatever text you type in (simulating a call transcript), and another to double-check if that info makes sense.
+I've got a couple of flows set up: one to pull out info like name and age from whatever text you type in (simulating a call transcript), and another to double-check if that info makes sense.
 Think of it like a quick sanity check before a real agent gets bothered.

 You can punch in some sample call transcripts on the dashboard, hit a button, and see what the AI comes up with.
 It's all mock data for the agent statuses and call logs right now, but the AI simulation part is live.
-Helps to quickly see if the prompts we're giving the AI are actually working or if they need tweaking.
+It helped me quickly see if the prompts I'm giving the AI are actually working or if they need tweaking.
 Pretty handy for iterating on the AI logic without needing a full phone system hooked up.

 ## Tech Stack & Key Tools